 - we expect SN 51-359 will impact Alberta-based reporting issuers even if their principal regulator is in Alberta if:

 (a) their securities are listed either on the TSX, TSX-V or the CSE, and/or

 (b) the M&A transaction involves entities that are either from or are reporting issuers in one or more Participating Jurisdictions;

 - In time, Alberta-based reporting issuers may have to contend with voluntarily disclosing cross-ownership of financial interests in disclosure documents;

 - Alberta-based reporting issuers should closely monitor the geographic distribution of their current security-holders to determine the impact of SN 51-359; and

 - the absence of a bright-line test or any quantitative thresholds governing disclosure of cross-ownership of financial interests leaves such determination to the subjective interpretation of issuers and their legal counsel.
 Often, we find such determinations to be complex and subjective to the issuer.
 In addition, issuers will need to consider the impact of the disclosure relative to the circumstances of a specific transaction.

 If you have any questions about your corporate governance disclosure options, we can help.
-Contact one of our lawyers in our Cannabis group.
-We would be happy to assist you.
+Contact a lawyer in our Cannabis group—we would be happy to assist you.